enessmr/enessmr/README.md

 - Grass died from being touched in a day
 - I use vscode (fuck telemetry 💀😤)
 - I play switch games with an emu
+- I (for some reason) like to make cursed mods for smo
 - On android i play SMM:WE
 - I want to give myself [ear damage](https://www.tiktok.com/@theasmr.fairy/video/7512258047440424238?lang=en) (I was joking)